Toryt/allen/doc/Intersection.md

 _#I<sub>1</sub>&nbsp;⋅&nbsp;#I<sub>2</sub> + #(I<sub>1</sub> ∩ I<sub>2</sub>)&nbsp;⋅&nbsp;#I<sub>3</sub> ≤
 #I<sub>1</sub>&nbsp;⋅&nbsp;#I<sub>2</sub>&nbsp;⋅&nbsp;#I<sub>3</sub>_.

-When both interval collections are sequences (which implies that all intervals in the collection _i_ are distinct), I<sub>1</sub> ∩ I<sub>2</sub> is a sequence too.
+When one of the interval collections is a sequence (which implies that all intervals in the collection _i_ are distinct), I<sub>1</sub> ∩ I<sub>2</sub> is a sequence too.
 Indeed, suppose that there are 2 intersections _e ∩ g_ and _f ∩ h_ that have at least 1 point in common:

 > ∃ e ∈ I<sub>1</sub>, ∃ f ∈ I<sub>1</sub>, ∃ g ∈ I<sub>2</sub>, ∃ h ∈ I<sub>2</sub>: (e ∩ g) ∩ (f ∩ h) ≠ ∅
 >